UrielDiaz1/babyC-Compiler/README.md

 3. In the circumstance that you don't have the appropriate environment, a pre-built executable file will be provided.
 It is called *bcc*.

-4. Drag and drop the "bcc" into the tests folder.
+4. Drag and drop the "bcc" into the testing directory.

 5. To run the program on one of the testing files and have the output be displayed in the terminal, run the following command:<br />